rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  (although not mutually exclusive) -- in other words, fiat is failing, the plans to save it are horrible, and
- Bitcoin is the only hope for the continuation of civilization as we know it.
+ Bitcoin is our best hope for the continuation of civilization as we know it.